mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - | ``providerSettings``
        | ``.instanceSizeName``
      - string
-     - Name of the instance size used for the |service| cluster.
+     - Name of the cluster tier used for the |service| cluster.

        .. include:: /includes/fact-instance-size-names.rst